 Healthy Seas 'a journey from waste to wear'

 The Healthy Seas initiative applies a two-way approach to achieve its mission.
-Namely, recovering ghost fishing nets from our seas (with the help of divers and salvage companies) and preventing waste nets from ending up in marine ecosystems in the first place (with the help of fishermen and fish farms).
+Namely, recovering ghost fishing nets from the seas (with the help of divers and salvage companies) and preventing waste nets from ending up in marine ecosystems in the first place (with the help of fishers and fish farms).

 Most fishing nets are made from nylon, a valuable engineering-grade plastic which can be regenerated and used in textile products.
 The strength of Healthy Seas lies in its partnership of NGOs and businesses working towards the same goal: a better planet and healthier seas, while learning-by-doing and being open to new partners and creative ideas.
 Sustainability is the focus from both an environmental and economic point of view.

 Effectively tackling the problem of derelict fishing gear and marine litter more generally will clearly require long term, coordinated action at the local, regional and global level.
 Healthy Seas is a successful industry-NGO collaboration initiative representing a sustainable and self-financing solution, which has the potential to be expanded and replicated more widely.

 Project Coordinator - Healthy Seas, a Journey from Waste to Wear